 Symphony will also perform works from the American orchestral repertoire by

-Audiences will also enjoy masterpieces of the orchestral repertoire during the 2014/15 season.
-Orchestral favorites include Mahler’s Symphony No. 9, Beethoven’s Symphony No. 7, and Tchaikovsky’s Symphony No. 6.
+Audiences will also enjoy masterpieces of the orchestral repertoire during the 2015/16 season.
+Orchestral favorites include Mahler’s Symphony No. 3, Beethoven's Symphony No. 9, Sibelius's Symphony No. 2, and Shostakovich’s Symphony No. 11.

 The Nashville Symphony seeks to redefine the place of the modern orchestra in contemporary American culture through adventurous programming of new music, creative collaborations with a variety of artists, and top-notch performances of the symphonic canon.
 Over the long term, the Nashville Symphony's Classical Series will contribute to the growth and recognition of the next generation of orchestral favorites written by American composers.
 Middle Tennessee audiences will experience the joy and pleasure of the orchestral art form through the Nashville Symphony's Classical Series.